India’s Global Capability Centers Market Estimated to Reach US$110 Billion by 2030

 Market size and growth drivers

-The number of GCCs in India has reached 1,580 as of 2023, and it is anticipated to surpass 1,900 by 2025 and 2,400 by 2030.
+Per a February 2024 JLL report, the number of GCCs in India has reached 1,800 – employing 1.3 million people.
+Market analysts predict it to surpass 1,900 by 2025 and 2,400 by 2030.
 Depending on India’s capabilities, the maximum number of GCCs could even reach 2,550.
 Currently, India is estimated to add 115 new GCCs every year, a significant increase from the current rate of 70 per year.
 This growth in the number of GCCs positions India as a global hub for technology and services.

 The expansion of GCCs in India is mainly driven by engineering and R&D services, which contribute to 56 percent of the total revenue share.
 The factors behind this growth are India’s skilled talent pool, supportive business and policy environment, and advancing infrastructure.